jatioi/mkdocs-seo-textbook/docs/week_3/week3day5.md

 ## What is Google Search Console?

-Google Search Console (GSC) is a free tool that helps you monitor a website’s search performance and fix issues affecting rankings.
+Google Search Console (GSC) is a free tool that helps you monitor a website's search performance and fix issues affecting rankings.

 * **Crawl & Indexing Status** – See if Google can access & index your site
 * **Search Performance** – Track clicks, impressions, CTR, and ranking positions